vfarcic/vfarcic.github.io/devops23/pv-demo.md

 ---

-* We installed Jenkins
-* We retrieved the events and observed that it is failing because the `jenkins-creds` Secret is missing
-* We created the missing Secret
-* We waited until Jenkins rolled out and opened it in browser
+* We opened Jenkins in browser

 ## Without Persisting State